STANDING RULES - 18 HOLE GROUP

 - Members are expected to attend at least one of the three General Meetings.
 The Board has final review on all memberships.

-- A Social member is given to longstanding former members who are no longer able to play golf.
+- A Social membership is given to longstanding former members who are no longer able to play golf.
 Social members do not enjoy voting rights or count for the quorum.

 - Club members are expected to serve as a Tournament Chair for one month or as a starter/scorer for 2 weeks.
 Priority for filling these slots is given to non-Board members.